FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     All players agree to play 5 rounds.

     - Player 1 starts the game and bets on rolling a 🎁.
-Player 1 then proceeds to roll 1,2,5 which is ⚰️ and therefore loses 1 rock.
-Player 1 started with 6 rocks and now has 5.
+Player 1 then proceeds to roll 1,2,5 which is ⚰️ and therefore loses 2 rocks.
+Player 1 started with 6 rocks and now has 4.
 Now it is the next players turn.
     - The 2nd player predicts an 🦄 and rolls a 1,3,6 and therefore gains 5 rocks.
     - The 3rd player choses to not predict anything and rolls 2,2,2 which is ☢️.
-In this case the player gains 6 rocks.
+In this case the player gains 5 rocks.
     - It is player 1 turn again and predicts ⚰️, then rolls 3,1,4 which is ⚰️.
-Player 1 takes one rock from the central stash.
+Player 2 takes one rock from the central stash.
     - Player 2 now has the 🦄 and predicts ⚰️ as well and rolls 4,5,6 which is ⚰️.
-Player 2 takes the rock from player 1 instead of the central stash.
+Player 2 takes the 2 rocks from player 1 instead of the central stash.

     The game goes on like this for a while until in this case player 2 looses the first round.
 At this point player 1 has 6 rocks and player 3 has 4 rocks.